jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 ```

-## Now we're ready to build an extension!

-First, let's look at
+## What are we building together?

+First, we'll examine and demonstrate
 [the extension we're going to build today](https://github.com/jupytercon/jupytercon2025-developingextensions-demo).
-The README in this repository describes the functionality we will build out.

-First we'll look at the final extension together.
-It:
+Our extension will:

+* Add a viewer for a small collection of public domain images and captions
+* Enable the user to interactively display a random item from the collection
-* Adds a new button to the launcher
+* Add a new button to the launcher to open the viewer
-* Adds a new command to the command palette
+* Add a new command to the command palette to open the viewer
-* When either of those is triggered, it opens a new tab/window with a viewer showing a
-  random image and caption from a small curated collection of public domain images.
-* The viewer also has a "refresh" button to trigger fetching a new image and caption.

-🚀 Now, let's build it together from scratch.
+🚀 Let's build it together from scratch.

 ## 🏋️ Exercise A (15 minutes): Extension creation and development loop